habitat-sh/core-plans/docs/dev/policy_documents/default-build-flags.md

   attack mitigation with performance.

-- `-D_FORTIFY_SOURCE=2`: A glibc macro that adds checks to commonly misused functions in order to prevent buffe oveflow errors.
+- `-D_FORTIFY_SOURCE=2`: A glibc macro that adds checks to commonly misused functions in order to prevent buffer overflow errors.

 These would be applied on a per-plan basis via the sourcing of a bash script that sets `CFLAGS`, `LDFLAGS`, `CPPFLAGS`, and `CXXFLAGS` as